MattLaw0/YCSB/README.md

 Changes
 -----

-1. New Workload (ProggerWorkload) - generates records and fields according to a distribution provided by an analysis file.
+1. New Workload (ProggerWorkload)
+  Generates records and fields according to a distribution provided by an analysis file.
 Set workload=com.yahoo.ycsb.workloads.ProggerWorkload as a property.
-  New ByteIterators (DateByteIterator, IntByteIterator and ProggerIterator were developed as part of this.
+  New ByteIterators (DateByteIterator, IntByteIterator and ProggerIterator) were developed as part of this.
 All byte iterators are also moved to a new directory.

 2. New Properties
   _keytypelong_ (default=false) - if true, primary keys will be integer (long) values, instead of strings (e.g. just 22 instead of "user22")